 What if I Test Positive for Covid-19 Prior to My Trip?

-Clients who test positive for Covid-19 before traveling to Tanzania will not be able to enter the country.
-Because notice of a positive result would likely occur within a few days of a scheduled trip, Ultimate Kilimanjaro® is not able to make itinerary changes on such short notice.
+If a contracts Covid-19 within days of a scheduled trip, Ultimate Kilimanjaro® is not able to make itinerary changes on such short notice.
 We reserve staff, equipment, vehicles, food, and accommodations in preparation for each trip.
 Thus, we have financial obligations we must fulfill regardless of whether or not clients appear.